Dependency scanning by using SBOM

 The dependency detection workflow is as follows:

-1. The application to be scanned provides a CycloneDX SBOM file or creates one.
+1. The application to be scanned provides a CycloneDX SBOM report or creates one by enabling the GitLab Dependency Scanning analyzer.

 2. GitLab checks each of the dependencies listed in the SBOM against the GitLab Advisory Database.

-3. If the dependency scanning job is run on the default branch: vulnerabilities are created, and can be seen in the vulnerability report.
+3. If the SBOM report is declared by a CI/CD job on the default branch: vulnerabilities are created, and can be seen in the vulnerability report.

-If the dependency scanning job is run on a non-default branch: security findings are created, and can be seen in the pipeline security tab and MR security widget.
+If the SBOM report is declared by a CI/CD job on a non-default branch: no vulnerability scanning takes place.
+Improvement to the feature is being tracked in Epic 14636 so that security findings are created, and can be seen in the pipeline security tab and MR security widget.

 Configuration